-Steve Scoggins was elected president of the Baptist State Convention of North Carolina in November 2018.
+Steve Scoggins was re-elected president of the Baptist State Convention of North Carolina in November 2019.
 Scoggins currently serves as senior pastor of First Baptist Church of Hendersonville, N.C., and he has also pastored churches in Oklahoma, Georgia and Alabama.
 Scoggins holds a bachelor’s degree from Samford University and a master of divinity from Southwestern Baptist Theological Seminary.
 He also teaches courses in New Testament at Fruitland Baptist Bible College.
 Scoggins and his wife, Karen, have five children and 11 grandchildren.

 Convention First Vice President

-Micheal Pardue was elected first vice president of the Baptist State Convention of North Carolina in November 2018.
+Micheal Pardue was re-elected first vice president of the Baptist State Convention of North Carolina in November 2019.
 He has served as pastor of First Baptist Church Icard in Connelly Springs, N.C., since 2013.
 Pardue previously served on the state convention’s Board of Directors and as president of the N.C.
 Baptist Pastors’ Conference.
 A native of Taylorsville, N.C., Pardue holds degrees from Gardner-Webb University, North Greenville University and Southeastern Baptist Theological Seminary.
 Pardue and his wife, Rachel, have seven children.

 Convention Second Vice President

-Matthew Ledbetter was elected second vice president of the Baptist State Convention of North Carolina in November 2018.
-He has served as pastor of Lighthouse Baptist Church in Sylva, N.C., since 2014.
+Matthew Ledbetter was re-elected second vice president of the Baptist State Convention of North Carolina in November 2019.
+He serves as pastor at Creeksville Baptist Church in Conway.
 Ledbetter has more than 20 years of experience in local church ministry, and he has led several short-term missions teams to Mexico and Honduras.
 Ledbetter previously served on the state convention’s Board of Directors.
 Ledbetter is a graduate of Fruitland Baptist Bible College and Liberty University.
 He and his wife, Lana, have one daughter.